woofers/libgdx-tools-installer/README.md

 ## Usage

-### Installation
+Specific info on usage of the LibGDX tools can be found [here.](https://libgdx.badlogicgames.com/tools.html)

-**Warning:** The scripts provided are very simple and have minimal logical.
+**Warning:** The installation scripts provided are very simple and have minimal logical.
 It could possible execute unexpected actions if `/opt/libdx-tools` already exists.
 Use at your own risk!

+### Installation

 Simply run `wget -O - https://raw.githubusercontent.com/woofers/libgdx-tools-installer/master/install.sh | sudo bash`